xavierchia/xavierchia.github.io/_posts/2022-05-12-founder-patterns.md

 *"People will do anything for those who encourage their dreams, justify their failures, allay their fears, confirm their suspicions, and help them throw rocks at their enemies."* - Blair Warren

+## A winner is someone who can build snowmobiles

+Think of four seemingly unrelated mechanical systems:
+* a set of snow skis,
+* a boat with an outboard motor,
+* a bicycle,
+* an earthmover.

+Now try to mentally deconstructing these into their component parts and selectively re-combining parts from each to for a new useful “whole” that would not otherwise exist.

+If we discard the bindings and poles from the snow-skis, retaining only the "boards", from the outboard boat retain only the gasoline-powered motor, from the bicycle only the handlebars, and from the earthmover, a tread, we can recombined these concepts (the functions of the different parts) to form... a snowmobile!

+John Boyd liked to separate people into two types: those who could conceive and build snowmobiles, and those who couldn't.

+*“A loser is someone (individual or group) who cannot build snowmobiles when facing uncertainty and unpredictable change; whereas a winner is someone who can build snowmobiles and employ them in appropriate fashion, when facing uncertainty and unpredictable change.”* - John Boyd

 ## Reality has a surprising amount of details

 Everyone underestimates how much complexity is hidden beneath the surface of even the most trivial things like a can opener.
 Everyone feels confident to draw a diagram or write out an explanation how a can opener works.
 But if you’re actually trying to do this and then read a [description of how a can opener actually works](https://sciencing.com/mechanism-description-of-a-manual-can-opener-12587926.html) or [look at this diagram](https://taylorpearson.me/can-opener-diagram/), you will quickly notice how naive your understanding really is.